srpattison/AmsterdamBlockchainWeek/events/m-connect-blockchain-art-nft-gallery-soft-opening/README.md

 #####################
 # The name of the event you're creating.
 # Ideally this is the same as the title.
-name: M-Connect - Blockchain Art & NFT Gallery Soft Opening
+name: MHOUSE ✖ NFT.AMS ✖ Amsterdam Blockchain Week

 # There _needs_ to be one hyphen before each paragraph.
 # Linebreaks are ignored, but they _must_ start with two spaces.